audreyfeldroy/complexity/docs/tutorial.rst

 This results in the following:

-* Templates are rendered and output to files.
+* Templates are rendered and output to files smartly:

-* CSS is minified and concatenated.
-* JS is minified, concatenated, and obfuscated.
+    * Any templates starting with "base" are assumed to be parent templates and not rendered on their own (e.g. `base.html`, `base_section.html`)
+    * Templates named `index.html` are output to the same corresponding locations in `www/`.
+    * Other templates are expanded in order to hide the ".html" extension.
+      For example, `about.html` is expanded to `about/index.html`.

 * A lightweight server starts up locally, serving your site so that you can see how it looks and check that everything works.

 Open a web browser to http://127.0.0.1:9090.
 You should see your newly generated site!

+In the next release, the following will also occur during Complexity's generation process:

+* CSS will be minified and concatenated.
+* SCSS will compiled to CSS, then minified and concatenated.
+* JS will minified, concatenated, and obfuscated.

+Development is happening at a rapid pace, so stay tuned.
+To keep updated, watch and star https://github.com/audreyr/complexity on GitHub.

 Part 3: Upload the Site to Amazon S3
 -------------------------------------